itisirene/itisirene.github.io/_publications/2024-07-paper-title-number-3.md

 venue: 'the Proceedings of the 15th International Congress on Mathematics Education'
 ---

-This is part of my master's capstone project.
+This paper is part of my master's capstone project.
 I will be presenting this paper in July 2024 at the 15th International Congress on Mathematics Education (ICME15).

 [Download paper here](http://itisirene.github.io/files/paper3.pdf)